aminalaee/mongox/docs/defining_documents.md

 * `max_length` Requires the field to have a maximum length
 * `regex` Requires the field to match a regular expression

-For a full list of `Field` customizations you can refer to the Pydantic docs [here](https://pydantic-docs.helpmanual.io/usage/schema/#field-customisation).
+For a full list of `Field` arguments you can refer to the Pydantic docs [here](https://pydantic-docs.helpmanual.io/usage/schema/#field-customisation).